| SLOVENIA - Where is Slovenia and how do I get there? |

 90 km/h - outside built up areas

-Traditional Voltage is 220V, 50hz but Slovenia is moving to the
+Traditional Voltage was 220V, 50hz but Slovenia has moved to the

 standardised EU voltage of 230V, 50hz.

-The variance will not affect most appliances as they are built to tolerate variances in Voltage.
+The variance of 220-240V will not affect most appliances as they are built to tolerate variances in Voltage.

 Slovenia uses a round, two-pin plug.